Symbiosis, Pune Hosts Public Relations Conclave To Discuss The Reinvention

 He further delved into the theme of the event by talking about the growth of digital, and the crucial role it plays in the reinvention of PR.
 He explored some of the key issues in the industry and how they need to be addressed to even out the process of adaptation.
 “Robust theoretical knowledge is missing in PR professionals.
 Many of us have become templates.
-Process is a structure that is against creativity.”
+The process is a structure that is against creativity.”

-Mr Bahal concluded his speech by talking about the role of academia and students in defining PR in the Indian context.
+Mr. Bahal concluded his speech by talking about the role of academia and students in defining PR in the Indian context.
 Building further on this he said,

 “After going through the syllabi of several top media institutes, I must say that the syllabus of SIMC is highly robust.”

-The first panel, comprising distinguished personalities such as Sanjay Tripathy, Valerie Pinto and Senjam Raj Sekhar, witnessed an interesting exchange of opinions and insights from agencies and corporate alike.
-The topic of discussion was ‘PR: Climbing the value chain in marketing communication ladder’.
+The first panel, comprising distinguished personalities such as Sanjay Tripathy, Valerie Pinto, and Senjam Raj Sekhar, witnessed an interesting exchange of opinions and insights from agencies and corporate alike.
+The topic of discussion was ‘PR: Climbing the value chain in the marketing communication ladder’.
 Shedding light on it, Mr. Sekhar said,

 “Marketing campaigns are becoming a lot like PR Campaigns.
 Public Relations is about engagements, conversations and influences, and marketing is now talking that language.
 The recent marketing campaigns that you have seen are essentially Public Relations campaigns”.

 The panel drew parallels between marketing and PR.
 They emphasized the importance of PR in bringing credibility to a campaign vis-a-vis marketing.
 “The marketers know how to spend money and get ROI.
-What PR essentially does is drive and shape the conversations with a lot of credibility,” opined Valerie Pinto.
+What PR essentially does is drive and shape the conversations with a lot of credibilities,” opined Valerie Pinto.

-Steering the discussion to one of the most important phenomena in the industry today, the second panel brought together experts such as Hareesh Tibrewala, Deepshikha Dharmaraj and Bhairavi Jhaveri to discuss the topic ‘Social Media- The Belle of the PR Ball’.
+Steering the discussion to one of the most important phenomena in the industry today, the second panel brought together experts such as Hareesh Tibrewala, Deepshikha Dharmaraj, and Bhairavi Jhaveri to discuss the topic ‘Social Media- The Belle of the PR Ball’.
 They deliberated upon how social media has triggered the democratization of communication.
 “Agencies need to understand the power of digital as a medium, rather than developing ventures around digital,” said Harish Tibrewala.
 Identifying the problem of traditional PR professionals trying to operate in digital, Deepshikha Dharmaraj expounded on the need for working in specialized units of domain experts, “We have a dedicated team that works on social.
 We have a live newsroom which actively monitors and listens to conversations online.”